near/docs/docs/community/faq.md

 # Contributing to NEAR

 ### How can I get involved?
 It depends on what you are excited about doing.
 Do you want to develop on Near?
 Build tutorials?
 Answer questions?
 Expand our documentation?
-We recommend you have a look at our Contributor Program http://nearprotocol.com/contributor.
+We recommend you have a look at our [Contributor Program](http://nearprotocol.com/contributor).
 If you are looking for something a little different, or you have questions, please reach out to the team on [Telegram](https://t.me/cryptonear) or [Discord](http://near.chat/).

 ### Does Near have a bug bounty program available?
-While we currently do not have a bug bounty program, you can contribute to our development of resources through our Contributor Program.
+While we currently do not have a bug bounty program, you can contribute to our development of resources through our [Contributor Program](http://nearprotocol.com/contributor).
 Additionally, we have hosted several hackathons; for future events sign-up to our newsletter https://nearprotocol.com/newsletter/

 ### Are articles (not NEAR-specific) allowed to be shared on Discord or Telegram?
 Links with educational content are allowed to be shared in the channels.
 If you are uncertain, please message an admin or somebody from the core team first; either on [Telegram](https://t.me/cryptonear) or [Discord](http://near.chat/).